Holic75/Baldurs-gate-dnd-3.5/README.md

 – Bonus Feats: at level 1 Berserker receives Warfare (1):Power Attack, at level 3 she receives Warfare (2):Cleave.
 – May use Rage ability once per day.
 Gains one use at level 1, additional uses at levels 4, 8, 12 and 16.
 ```
 RAGE: The enraged state lasts for 6 rounds.
-While enraged, a Berserker gains a bonus of +2 to <PRO_HISHER> attack and damage rolls as well as 10% physical damage reduction but suffers -2 penalty to <PRO_HISHER> Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
+While enraged, a Berserker gains a bonus of +2 to her attack and damage rolls as well as 10% physical damage reduction but suffers -2 penalty to <PRO_HISHER> Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 At 8th the attack and damage rolls bonus increases to +3 and physical damage resistance bonus to 20%.
 At 16th level the attack and damage rolls bonus increases to +5 and physical damage resistance bonus to 30%.
 ```